bghojogh/CrackingCodingInterview/README.md

-# Some Python Solutions/Practices to "Cracking Coding Interview" (5th Edition)
+# Some Solutions/Practices to "Cracking Coding Interview" (5th Edition)

 This repository contains some solutions/practices (in Python) to the problems of the book "Cracking The Coding Interview", 5th edition.